pmjones/adr/original-renamed.md

 ?>
 ```

 Again, we can see numerous refactoring opportunities here, especially in the domain model work.
-The point is that the _Action_ does not perform any  _Responder_ work at all.
+The point is the _Action_ does not perform any _Responder_ work at all.
 That work is handled entirely by the _Responder_ logic.

 You can review an extended set of sample ADR code [here](https://github.com/pmjones/adr/blob/master/example-code).